MR-D05/FileConsumer/README.md

 ```
 ### Experience

-The project was pretty straightforward.
-I ended up using an actual non-transient SQLite database so that I could reference the table as I was unsure whether this was possible using an in-memory databse.
+I ended up using a non-transient SQLite database so that I could reference the table as I was unsure whether it was possible to do so using an in-memory databse.
 There was some back and forth troubleshooting the database connection, and in the end I used prepared statements to enter the data into the database.
 I got a bit tripped up on one of the caveats of the project to use double quotes on entries that use commas, I think my implementation accounts for this.
 I used BufferedReader to iterate over the file and PrintWriter to write to a log file the bad entries.

 ## Built With